Skip to main content

 SHA pinning is moving from a best practice to an enforced policy.
 GitHub’s immutable release support means organisations can now mandate it across all repositories, and the policy checks the full dependency tree — including sub-actions that individual users cannot control.

 If you consume third-party actions, pin them to SHAs and let Dependabot handle updates.
+You can also use the pin-github-actions-skill to streamline the pinning process.
 If you maintain actions, pin your sub-actions too — your users will thank you for it.